-The WTC Memorial and Redevelopment Plan extends Fulton and Greenwich Streets through the WTC Site.
-These streets will connect adjacent neighborhoods and support the active street life that is characteristic of New York City.
 The Plan also provides for the design and construction of Cortlandt and Dey Streets between Church and Greenwich Streets.
 The future status of Cortlandt and Dey Streets with respect to vehicular use is subject to future discussion among the Port Authority, LMDC and the City.
 The WTC Memorial and Redevelopment Plan connects Cedar Street to Greenwich Street through the Southern Site, improving vehicular and/or pedestrian circulation.